Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Fed-Span Operations

-At the end of local round { $\ell$}, each satellite { $n$} computes its cumulative gradient, which is given by
+At the end of local round { $\ell$}, each satellite { $n$} computes its cumulative gradient, which is given by:

-and sends it for model aggregations discussed in \textbf{\textit{Phase 3\&5}}.
+and transmits it for model aggregations as discussed in \textbf{\textit{Phase 3\&5}}.
 To unify operations within each VC { $c$}, we assume that all satellites in the VC perform the same number of SGD iterations, defined as { $e_c^{(k)} = e_n^{(k)}$}, $\forall n \in \mathcal{N}_c^{(k)}$.
-Notably, { $e_c^{(k)}$} can vary significantly across VCs, allowing for different levels of model refinements.
+Notably, { $e_c^{(k)}$} can vary across VCs, allowing for different levels of model refinements and satellite computation capabilities.